RTL Group’s strategy is based on three priorities: Core, Growth and Alliances & Partnerships.

 Given current market trends, drama series are key for RTL Group’s expansion plans for both its streaming services and its global content business, Fremantle.

-Since 2012, Fremantle has invested heavily in high-end productions, to accelerate its growth in scripted series.
-With a number of acquisitions – including Miso Film in Scandinavia, Wildside and Lux Vide in Italy, Kwaï in France, Abot Hameiri in Israel, This is Nice Group in the Nordics, Dancing Ledge in the UK and Element Pictures in Ireland – Fremantle has created a global network that now comprises 20 production sites for drama series.
+Fremantle continues to invest in high-end productions to accelerate its growth in drama series, films and documentaries.
+With a number of acquisitions – including Miso Film in Scandinavia, This is Nice Group in the Nordics, Wildside and Lux Vide in Italy, Kwaï in France, Abot Hameiri and Silvio Productions in Israel, Dancing Ledge Productions, 72 Films and Wildstar Films in the UK, Passenger and Fabel in the US, Eureka in the US and Australia, and Element Pictures in Ireland – Fremantle has created a global network that now comprises 21 production sites.

-Fremantle also bought minority stakes in a number of new production companies, to secure first access to their creative talent and output.
+Fremantle also bought minority stakes in a number of new production companies to secure first access to their creative talent and output.
 Working with world-class storytellers is key to Fremantle’s scripted strategy.
-Fremantle – together with broadcasters and streaming platforms – delivered 81 scripted productions across drama, film and soaps in 2021.
+Fremantle – together with broadcasters and streaming platforms – delivered over 100 scripted productions including high-end-series, daily dramas and films in 2022.

-As a result of this strategy, Fremantle generated 29 per cent of its total revenue in 2021 from drama productions and expects this share to grow further over the coming years.
+As a result of this strategy, Fremantle generated 35 per cent of its total revenue in 2022 from drama and film productions.

 RTL Group’s largest unit, RTL Deutschland, is responsible for the Group’s ad-tech business, Smartclip.
 The objective is to create an open ad-tech platform, based on the technology developed by Smartclip and tailored for the needs of European broadcasters and streaming services.
 Accordingly, RTL Deutschland will invest further in evolving and growing the Smartclip platform.

 The tech platform for RTL Group’s streaming services is built by Bedrock, a French technology company.
 A common platform allows RTL Group to bundle its investments in streaming technology.
-The Bedrock platform serves Groupe M6’s streaming service, 6play, the French subscription service Salto, Videoland in the Netherlands, and the RTL streaming service in Hungary.
+The Bedrock platform serves Groupe M6’s streaming service, 6play, Videoland in the Netherlands, and RTL+ in Hungary.

 In competing with the global tech platforms, new alliances and partnerships between European media companies have become increasingly important.